gnotnek/golang-noteapp-backend/README.md

 - `services/postgresql/notes_service.go`: Implements note-related database operations.
 - `controllers/user_controller.go`: Handles user registration and login.
 - `controllers/note_controller.go`: Manages CRUD operations for notes.
-- `middleware/auth.go`: Implements JWT authentication middleware.
+- `middleware/auth.go`: Implements JWT authentication middleware and sets the user ID in the context.
-- `auth/jwt.go`: Provides functions for creating and verifying JWT tokens.
+- `auth/jwt.go`: Provides functions for creating and verifying JWT tokens, now including the user ID in the claims.
 - `models/user_model.go` and `models/note_model.go`: Define the data structures for users and notes.

 The application uses the Gin web framework for handling HTTP requests and GORM as the ORM for database operations.
 JWT is used for stateless authentication.